-There are so many benefits of yoga for writers.
+There are so many benefits of yoga poses for writers.

 Did you know that yoga can inspire you, train your creative mind, make you more productive, boost your writing abilities, and stop writer’s block?

-It is in the news today that famous authors are using yoga as a way to improve their writing (see below).
+It is in the news today that famous authors are using yoga to improve their writing (see below).
 And science proves that it works.

 This flies against convention.

 Convention tries to tell us that only talented people are creative.

 Creativity is a state of mind that we can train and develop, just like all other states of mind.

 With the right exercises, we can train the mind to accomplish anything, even to sharpen our prose, improve our fiction, and help us notice those typos.